Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 object is ledger state.
 Therefore **non-fallback entropy must not read mutable local collector state or timing-derived state.** The selector derives non-fallback `(digest, tier, count)` only from the accepted `entropySetMap_` (matched to the hash the gate accepted) plus the parent-ledger active view.
-If the round has made a terminal failure decision (`entropyFailed_`), the same selector emits the canonical consensus_fallback digest and must not resurrect an accepted local snapshot from an already-failed commit phase.
+Local timeout or diagnostic state such as `entropyFailed_` must not override an accepted root at injection time; a node that never accepts a root falls back through the normal missing-accepted-root path.
-*Enforced:* `selectEntropy`, the `acceptedEntropySetHash_` gate, and the `entropyFailed_` dominance check. *Anti-pattern:* reading live `pendingReveals_`/collector state at injection time, or letting an accepted local snapshot override a terminal failure decision.
+*Enforced:* `selectEntropy`, the `acceptedEntropySetHash_` gate, and the accepted-root authority test. *Anti-pattern:* reading live `pendingReveals_`/collector state at injection time, or letting local timeout flags override an accepted root.

 **INV-1A — Accept-vs-fallback is also ledger-defining.**
 The choice between a non-fallback sidecar and `consensus_fallback` is part of the